 Business meetings and negotiations

 While in a business meeting, you may experience that negotiations are moving ahead quickly, as many Norwegians do not need long-standing personal relationships in order to conduct business.
-However, they prefer to do business with those they trust.
-To appear trustworthy and reliable in all aspects, is a great advantage when approaching Norwegian businesses.
+The reason for this being the general trust and confidence in others, as emphasized initially.
+Therefore, it is key to be and appear trustworthy and reliable in all aspects when approaching Norwegian businesses.

 Oral agreements and written contracts are mutually binding according to Norwegian law.
-Agreements can sometimes be entered into quickly, with just a short email or even just a handshake, since the trust aspect is so distinct.
-If the necessary trust is there, a Norwegian business man or woman will shake hands with you, trusting that the parties will draft the paperwork afterwards.
-Keep in mind however that most of the larger firms have a more formal approach, and that many are moving in the direction of more “American style” contracts, with quite extensive paperwork.
+Agreements can be entered into quickly, sometimes with a short email or even just a handshake, since the trust aspect is so distinct.
+If the necessary trust is present, a Norwegian businessman or woman will shake hands with you, trusting that the parties will draft the paperwork afterwards.
+Keep in mind however that larger firms may have a more formal approach, and that many are moving in the direction of more “American styled” contracts, with quite extensive paperwork.